KKoovalsky/minunit/README.md

 types.
 It reports the summary of the number of tests run, number of assertions and time elapsed.

-This is a simple port for FreeRTOS.
+This framework supports also FreeRTOS.
 Unfortunately you won't be ready to go after downloading the framework - you have to set up an environment to properly run the tests.
 Steps to achieve this goal are described further.